arashnh11/pl-freesurfer_pp_moc/README.rst

 Using ``singularity exec``
 ~~~~~~~~~~~~~~~~~~~~

-This package can now run on multi-users HPC clusters and Supercomputing Centers using singularity.
+This package can now run on multi-users HPC clusters and Supercomputing Centers using singularity (https://sylabs.io/).
 This will allow standard users to scale up the utility on HPC computing resources without the need for root/sudo privillages.

 .. code:: bash